 The NDC points jersey is awarded to the rider who shows the most consistency in stage finishes by accumulating the most points on offer for each stage.

-Past winners include current United Healthcare professional rider and British world championship team rider Hannah Barnes and Ireland’s world championship rider, Cork’s Fiona Meade.
+Past winners include current Alice’s sister and Canyon Sram World Tour rider Hannah Barnes and Ireland’s world championship rider, Cork’s Fiona Meade.

 The Rás na mBan points jersey is supported by the National Dairy Council which plays a vital role in driving a sustainable dairy industry in Ireland and in educating consumers on the role of dairy in their lifestyles.

 The competition is sponsored, as it has been for many years, by the Irish Veteran Cyclists Association which supports cycling at all levels and promotes the Wicklow 200, one of Ireland’s most famous and most challenging challenge cycling events.
-The winner in 2016 was the Netherlands’ WV Breda rider Marieke Kirkvliet.
+The winner in 2017 was the overall race winner and reigning Olympic champion Elinor Barker.

 Former winners of the jersey include 2016 World Road Race Champion Amalie Dideriksen of Denmark.